TomStog/Infrared-SpO2/README.md

 # Infrared-SpO2
-The dataset used for the "A non-contact SpO2 estimation using video magnification and infrared data" publication
+The dataset used for the "A non-contact SpO2 estimation using video magnification and infrared data" paper